Why Building an AIoT Ecosytem

 Large firms have understood this and although Amazon wants to be everywhere, it has recognized it cannot win the battle for the smart home alone.
 By investing in the open-source Alexa, the company is converting potential competitors into valuable partners.
 Other companies don’t want to be left behind and be replaced.
 That’s why you are seeing more and more non-tech brands trying to integrate an existing ecosystem.

 Another reason why companies need to partner with a wide variety of companies is that they want to create the best possible ecosystem.
 For example, this vision includes other brands like car manufacturers.
-Amazon Alexa, Apple CarPlay and Android Auto are into different automobile manufacturers.
+Amazon Alexa, Apple CarPlay and Android Auto are embedded into different automobile manufacturers.
 Those companies all want to see their customers use the same operating systems as their smartphone so that they don’t lose customers.

 Technology

 To put it simply, conventional IoT devices integrate sensors that gather data.
-Built-in communications hardware relay this data either to nearby or cloud-based systems for analysis.
+Built-in communications relay this data either to nearby or cloud-based systems for analysis.
 Those systems may subsequently transmit instructions back to the IoT devices for further action.

 By equipping those IoT devices with built-in intelligence, analysis, filtering, actionable outcomes, and even user interaction can all be handled from the device itself.
 This capability frees many solutions from the latencies and delays inherent in cloud communications, which can be particularly critical in applications where multi-source data must be acted on in real-time.